 Take these steps to start sewing batik as you mix culture and couture:

 Hang the fabric to dry out of the sun because it can fade.
-Iron with a cool iron and use a presser cloth in case of wax residue that would stick to your iron.
+Iron with a cool iron and use a presser cloth in case of wax residue would stick to your iron.

-Depending on the item you are making, you may want to plan how to use borders, overall or individual patterns, geometrics or repeat blocks of pattern.
+Depending on the item you are making, you may want to plan how to use borders, overall or individual patterns, geometrics, or repeat blocks of the pattern.

-Sometimes it is difficult to see the right and wrong side as the wax and dyes used can go through the fabric so marking the right side and the direction of your pattern is helpful.
+Sometimes it is difficult to see the right and wrong sides as the wax and dyes used can go through the fabric, so marking the right side and the direction of your pattern is helpful.
 Use tailor’s chalk to mark your fabric.

 Practice makes perfect!

 Join the fusion revolution of the 21st century and see how much fun and flavor a bit of batik can make to your life…..and don’t forget to celebrate National Batik Day on 2nd October this year!